-Interest and dividends receivable and other assets that are classified in Level 2 include other obligations due to the Fund.
+Other assets that are classified in Level 2 include other obligations due to the Fund.
 Accounts payable and accrued expenses represent the contractual amounts and obligations due by the Fund for settlement of trades and expenses.

 7. Fees and expenses